Better VMWare support for non-clusters setup

 diff --git a/lib/fog/vsphere/requests/compute/list_clusters.rb b/lib/fog/vsphere/requests/compute/list_clusters.rb index 2092213..55980c7 100644 --- a/lib/fog/vsphere/requests/compute/list_clusters.rb +++ b/lib/fog/vsphere/requests/compute/list_clusters.rb @@ -11,7 +11,7 @@ module Fog end def raw_clusters(datacenter) - find_raw_datacenter(datacenter).hostFolder.childEntity.grep(RbVmomi::VIM::ClusterComputeResource) + find_raw_datacenter(datacenter).hostFolder.childEntity.grep(RbVmomi::VIM::ComputeResource) end

-#6 Updated by Oliver Weinmann over 3 years ago
+Updated by Oliver Weinmann about 10 years ago

 this no longer seems to work in Foreman 1.2.

 I have a Vsphere 5.0 cluster that works fine but the standalone ESXi 5.1 throws an error:

 Failed to save: Failed to destroy a compute esxi51 (VMWare) instance centos.a.space.corp: unexpected path class NilClass, mac value is blank!, Failed to destroy a compute esxi51 (VMWare) instance centos.a.space.corp: unexpected path class NilClass

 Updated by Derek Tamsen about 9 years ago

 I can also confirm this issue still exists in Foreman 1.5.1.
 However, the patch only works if their are no organizational folders in vsphere for the cluster group.
 If a cluster is organized into folder(s) under a datacenter, foreman fails to see any clusters.
 This seems like an underlying issue with either fog or rbvmomi though.

 Working Example with Patch: